AgileVentures/av-static-website/source/blog_articles/2017-09-22-av-ecosystem-review-that-domain-review-step.html.markdown

 btw, creating the task outline with `rails g task db migrate_from_github_url_to_source_repository` was handy - thanks Rails!

-So then I agonize about whether I should write a test for this one off task ... of course thoughbot has an [article](https://robots.thoughtbot.com/test-rake-tasks-like-a-boss) on it.
-But I'm out of time, will have to push that to next week, or to a refactoring chore - well that's where all the acceptance test changes will go.
-This migration is pivotal so test that on Monday I guess ...
+So then I agonize about whether I should write a test for this one off task ... of course thoughtbot has an [article](https://robots.thoughtbot.com/test-rake-tasks-like-a-boss) on it.
+But I'm out of time, will have to push that to next week, or to a refactoring chore - that's where all the acceptance test changes will be going anyway.
+This migration is the pivotal componet so I'll test that first thing on Monday I guess ...